mikewootc/cpclogjs/README.md

 * Logger.LEVEL_WARN
 * Logger.LEVEL_ERROR

-### Logger.adjustTag(tag, level)
+## Logger.adjustTag(tag, level)

-This static function adjust the log level for the logger which created by Logger.createWrapper()
+This static function adjust the log level for the logger which created by Logger.createWrapper().

 **tag**: specify the logger's tag, should be same as in Logger.createWrapper().